jqhoogland/rationalia-starter/LW/Posts/How to Ignore Your Emotions (while also thinking you're awesome at emotions).md

 chapter: null
 synchedAt: '2022-08-30T08:16:35.522Z'
 ---

-# How to Ignore Your Emotions (while also thinking you're awesome at emotions)
+# How to Ignore Your Emotions (while Also Thinking You're Awesome at emotions)